Honeymoon in Morocco:

 Fes

 Morocco’s spiritual and intellectual capital.
 The ancient medina, the world’s oldest university, and the tanneries make Fes an intensely romantic encounter with the past.
-The city rewards curious couples who wander without a set plan.
+The city rewards curious couples who wander without a fixed plan.

-Aït Benhaddou
+Ait Benhaddou

 A UNESCO-listed kasbah rising from the desert floor.
 Couples who visit at sunrise find themselves alone with centuries of history and extraordinary golden light.
 The silence and scale of this place are genuinely moving.